17 differences between iPhones and Android smartphones

 1. Formats and design

-Every year, there are literally hundreds of Android smartphones being released.
-In 2021 there were over 500, for instance. iPhones?
+Every year, hundreds of Android smartphones are released.
+Over 450 models in 2023 alone!
+How many new iPhones did we get in 2023?
 Four.
 Not four hundred, just four.
-Apple releases 3-5 smartphone models each year, and they all have a very similar design.
+Apple releases three to five iPhone models each year, all with a very similar design.

 For each iPhone model, there are more than a hundred Android phones launched each year